 Atomic Data has significant gaps at this moment - not just in the implementations, but also in the spec.
 This makes it not yet usable for most applications.
 Here's a list of things missing in Atomic Data, with links to their open issues and links to their existing Solid counterpart.

 - No way to restrict access to reading content.
 Only for writing content with Commits.
 WAC in Solid.
+Also, No hierarchy model.
+ShapeTrees in Solid.
+(We're working on an implementation of a hierarchy with authorization, see issue)

 - No way to discover content from user ID.